-CALGARY, AB–(Marketwired – March 10, 2015) – Kelt Exploration Ltd. (“Kelt” or the “Company”) (TSX: KEL) has released its financial and operating results for the quarter and year ended December 31, 2014.
+CALGARY, AB–(Marketwired – March 08, 2017) – Kelt Exploration Ltd. (TSX: KEL) (“Kelt” or the “Company”) has released its financial and operating results for the fourth quarter and year ended December 31, 2016.
 The Company’s financial results are summarized as follows:

-Kelt’s operating results for the quarter and year ended December 31, 2014 are summarized as follows:
+Kelt’s operating results for the fourth quarter and year ended December 31, 2016 are summarized as follows:

 |OPERATIONAL HIGHLIGHTS||Three months ended